Distributed Machine-Learning for Early HARQ Feedback Prediction in Cloud RANs: Distributed early HARQ strategies

+where $D_{j+1}$ is the decoding outcome with $(j+1)$ \acp{RV} and $F_j$ is the outcome of the $j$-th prediction.\\ The total error performance $\epsilon_\mathrm{tot}$ is determined by the error probabilities $\epsilon_i$ but also the false positive error probability $\alpha_i$.
+The total error performance in a non-blockage scenario is given by \cite{feedback_prediction_iiot}:

+where the false-positive, false-negative and error probabilities are estimated from non-blockage scenarios.
+However, in a blockage scenario a sufficiently low error probability cannot be maintained and hence, alternative procedures, e.g. additional redundancy, switching to a lower frequency or adapting the beam, have to be initiated.
+However, instead of making an assumption on the specific blockage recovery scheme, we use the spectral efficiency penalty $T_\mathrm{blk}$ to model the blockage case.
+This also means that an effective blockage, i.e. non-decodability of the $T_\mathrm{max}$ \acp{RV}, has to be detected with the same target error probability.
+The probability of blockage misdetection is given by

-The false-positive probabilities and the false-negative probabilities behave in a conflicting manner, where the trade-off between both can be controlled by adjusting the bias $s$ of the respective predictor.
-However, the functional relation between $\alpha_i(s)$ and $\beta_i(s)$ is not known.
+where the false-positive, false-negative and error probabilities are derived from single-blockage scenarios.\\ The false-positive probabilities and the false-negative probabilities behave in a conflicting manner, where the trade-off between both can be controlled by adjusting the bias $s$ of the respective predictor.
+However, the functional relation between $\alpha_i(s)$ and $\beta_i(s)$, $i=1,...,T_\mathrm{max}-1$, is not known.
 Hence, we determine 1000 admissible pairs $(\alpha_i(s_j), \beta_i(s_j))$, $j=1,2,...,1000$, from the link-level simulations and interpolate them piece-wise linearly.
 Obviously, any false-positive false-negative curve of a reasonable predictor is a convex function, where at the extreme case when no prediction is possible, this function becomes a straight line connecting the points $(0,1)$ and $(1,0)$.
 Hence, a piece-wise linear interpolation is a conservative approximation, where the actual performance of the predictors at an interpolated point is expected to be better than the approximated value.